 WELCOME TO THE NATURAL SCIENCES DIVISION

 The Division of Natural Sciences offers instruction in the biological and physical sciences for science and non-science majors.
 The Division is comprised of six areas: Astronomy, Chemistry, Earth Sciences, Environmental Horticulture, Life Sciences and Physics.
-Earth Sciences courses are offered in geography, geology, meteorology and oceanography.
-Life Sciences courses are offered in anatomy, biology, field studies, microbiology and physiology.
-The Division provides a comprehensive lower division curriculum for science majors preparing to transfer to 4-year universities.
+Earth sciences courses are offered in geography, geology, meteorology and oceanography.
+Life sciences courses are offered in anatomy, biology, field studies, microbiology and physiology.
+The Division provides a comprehensive lower-division curriculum for science majors preparing to transfer to 4-year colleges and universities.
 We also provide general education courses that are designed to allow students to understand and apply the scientific method, and to understand basic underlying principles of nature and the relevance to their lives.

 Mariam Santiago, Administrative Assistant

 Mitchell Kekauoha, Senior Clerical Assistant